Fisher Industries

 Fisher Industries is a privately held construction company based in Dickinson, North Dakota, founded by Gene Fisher in 1952 and led in turn by sons David Fisher, Micheal Fisher, and Tommy Fisher.
 It is the parent company of Fisher Sand and Gravel, Arizona Drilling and Blasting, Southwest Asphalt, Southwest Asphalt Paving, Fisher Grading and Excavating, Fisher Ready Mix, and General Steel and Supply Co.

 Links with Donald Trump

-President Donald Trump lobbied for the company to receive contracts on the US-Mexico Trump wall, to the Department of Homeland Security, to Todd T. Semonite of the Army Corps of Engineers, and promoted the company in an interview on Fox News with Sean Hannity.
+President Donald Trump lobbied for the company to receive contracts on the Mexico–United States border wall, to the Department of Homeland Security, to Todd T. Semonite of the Army Corps of Engineers, and promoted the company in an interview on Fox News with Sean Hannity.
 Jared Kushner has also endorsed the company, as well as freshman North Dakota senator Kevin Cramer, to whose campaign the Fisher family contributed $50,000.

 Tommy Fisher has appeared on local and conservative TV and radio and is a donor to several charities and the Republican Party.
 Senator Cramer suggested Fisher's Fox News appearances are what attracted Trump to the company.
 Tommy Fisher has spent $145,000 on lobbyists to discuss the border wall with lawmakers.